huahaiy/talks/conj2018/PITCHME.md

 - It is not hard to pass Turing Test, done in 70s'
   - PARRY: 33 psychiatrists cannot tell it from paranoid patients

-+++ PARRY sample

-![Parry](asset/img/parry.png)

 Note:

 - Well, actually Turing test has already been passed a long time ago.
 - PARRY, a chatbot developed by a psychiatrist at Stanford, did that in 1972.

++++

+### PARRY sample

+![Parry](asset/img/parry.png)

+Note:

 - PARRY simulated a paranoid patient.
 It has a mental model, where it tracks the mental states such as the level of fear.
 It talks differently according to its mental states